MicrosoftDocs/dynamics365smb-docs/business-central/contoso-coffee/contoso-coffee-intro.md

 - **SP-SCM1011 Airpot Duo**

   This product requires item tracking and has a component that also requires item tracking.
-The costing method is *Special*.
+The costing method is *Specific*.

 - **SP-SCM1004 Autodrip**

   This product is a BOM with a subassembly, **Routing**.
 We recommend it to demonstrate the various flushing methods both for components and operations.
 The costing method is *Standard*.

-- **SP-SCM1008 AutoDripLite**
+- **SP-SCM1006 AutoDripLite**

   This product has three variants and three bills of material (BOMs) that can be assigned to stockkeeping units.
 The product uses the phantom BOM concept.
 The costing method is *Standard*.